crisptrutski/matchbox/README.md

 ## Gotchas

-1. Swap! takes callback in non-standard way
+1. `swap!` takes callback in non-standard way

    Since we support passing additional arguments to an update function, we can't use an optional argument for the callback.